 “I remember the first day I got to the Fisher House, and my mom and I were just blown away with how nice it was and how well we were treated.
 We were probably both in tears the first day after I had my surgery.”

 That comes from Marine Cpl.
-Bridgett Young, who suffered a stress fracture and a torn tendon during training.
+Bridgett York, who suffered a stress fracture and a torn tendon during training.
 Her mother came to support her after her surgery and the two of them stayed at the Camp Lejeune Fisher House

 “And just knowing that someone cared that much, it meant so much to us,” she said.

 Bridgett was an athlete in high school and was used to aches and pains while training.
 But a sudden numbness in her right side during a 5-mile run, coupled with pain, alarmed her.
 After going through medical, sShe learned from her doctor that she had extensive damage to her right hip that would require the use of crutches and surgery.